amovfx/lifeguide/02_mastery/focus.md

 “Whatever people were doing, whether it was having sex or reading or shopping, they tended to be happier if they focused on the activity instead of thinking about something else.”
 The bottom line?
-Your happiness and your ability to accomplish your goals is getting silently and not so silently attacked by distractions…
+Your happiness and your ability to achieve your goals is getting  attacked by distractions…

 ### The High Cost of Distraction